about

 I'm miki kovari.*

-I work through my company dcntr and with collaborations like the commoning collective and Native Foodways.
+I work through my company dcntr and with collaborations like the Turnstone Collective and Native Foodways.
 I research, analyse, write, speak, coach, consult, and collaborate to move us towards more communal, caring, and abundant systems.
 See my services here.

 More about my identity and background